Barefoot and Crazy

 "Barefoot and Crazy" is a song recorded by American country music artist Jack Ingram.
 It was released in March 2009 as the second single from his album Big Dreams & High Hopes.
 In late 2009, the song became Ingram's second Top Ten country hit, reaching number 10 on Billboard Hot Country Songs.

 Content

 The song was written by The Peach Pickers, who comprise Rhett Akins, Dallas Davidson, and Ben Hayslip.
 While working on the song, Akins removed his flip-flops, and made a remark that his feet were interesting.
 This comment then led to the title "Barefoot and Wild," which later became "Barefoot and Crazy."

 The song is an up-tempo with electric guitar accompaniment.
 The male narrator tells of wanting to get "barefoot and crazy" with his lover, which would be picking her up in her Chevrolet and partying with her by the water.

 Music video

-The music video was directed by Stephen Shepherd and premiered in July 10, 2009.
+The music video was directed by Stephen Shepherd and premiered on July 10, 2009.